Paveljolak/rtd-try2/docs/getting_started/getting_started_mini.rst

 [ TODO: We will add video to show the checking process. ]

 ..
 TODO: Create a video for the check above, also add pictures there.
+..
+TODO: Video of proper wiring.
+When we fix the wiring.

 |
 ..
 TODO: Add images here.